spiralhouse/phicd/docs/decisions/adr-0004-programming-language-and-framework.md

 - Active community and long-term support

 ## Decision
-We will use **Rust** as our primary programming language with the following core framework stack:
+We will use **Rust** as our primary programming language for backend components with the following core framework stack:

 - **Tokio**: Async runtime for concurrent operations
 - **Axum**: Web framework for API development